Note-Taker Policies and Procedures

 - Follow the “How should I use my notes?” guidelines

-- Notify DSO if the note-taker is not providing notes
+- Notify OAR if the note-taker is not providing notes

-- Notify DSO immediately if the notes you’re receiving aren’t meeting your needs
+- Notify OAR immediately if the notes you’re receiving aren’t meeting your needs